helm/charts/incubator/vault/README.md

 are encrypted with a gossip key.
 You can configure a secret with the same format as that chart and specify it in the `consulAgent.gossipKeySecretName` parameter.

+## Optional Vault Exporter
+If you want to monitor Vault with Prometheus you can simply enable the Vault exporter which then runs as a sidecar container within the same pod as Vault itself.
+To use the exporter just set `vaultExporter.enabled` to true and set the other variables according to your needs.

+If your Vault is set up with TLS make sure to specify the CA certificate path properly.
+This is done through the parameter `vaultExporter.tlsCAFile`.

 ## Using Vault